Mechatronics Engineer · Robotics · Data · Embedded Systems

 Parkinson's Early Detection

-PythonMEMS SensorsEmbedded HardwareGUI DevelopmentMedical DevicesSignal Acquisition
+PythonMEMS SensorsEmbedded HardwareGUI DevelopmentMedical Devices

 The problem

-Parkinson's disease is typically diagnosed years after neurodegeneration has already begun.
-Two of the earliest detectable symptoms are changes in grip strength and finger-tapping speed — both measurable non-invasively with the right hardware.
+Parkinson's disease is typically diagnosed years after neurodegeneration has begun.
+Two of the earliest detectable symptoms — changes in grip strength and finger-tapping speed — are measurable non-invasively with the right hardware.
+Vitacheck aims to make these clinical tests accessible outside a hospital setting.

 How it works

-The system has two main components: a 3D-printed grip force sensor housing (using an MA-100 force cell) that the patient squeezes, and a tablet running the Vitacheck app.
-A second test asks the patient to tap a screen as fast as possible over a fixed interval — a digitized version of the standard clinical finger-tapping test.
+The system has two main components: a 3D-printed grip force sensor housing (MA-100 force cell) that the patient squeezes, and a tablet running the Vitacheck app.
+A second test asks the patient to tap a screen as fast as possible — a digitized version of the standard clinical finger-tapping test.
+Both signals are processed in real time with metrics displayed live in the GUI.

 My contributions